eclipse/epsilon-website/n/mkdocs/docs/doc/flexmi/index.md

 # Flexmi

-Flexmi is a **permissive and reflective textual syntax for creating models conforming to Ecore metamodels**.
+Flexmi is a **flexible, reflective textual syntax for creating models conforming to Ecore metamodels**.
 Flexmi is XML-based and offers features such as fuzzy matching of XML tags and attributes to Ecore class/feature names, support for embedding EOL expressions in models and for defining and instantiating model element templates.
 For example, the following XML document (`messaging.flexmi`):

 ```xml
 <?xml version="1.0"?>